 In addition, the State pension is available to most people who have made PRSI contributions, starting from age 66 (and rising to age 68 in the coming years).

 That will add around €12,900 in annual income.

 What about the ARF?

-If you retire at 65 in Ireland in 2018, you can reasonably expect two decades or more of retired life.
-So the funds in your ARF will need to last for twenty years or more.
+If you retire at 66 in Ireland in 2021, you can reasonably expect two decades or more of retired life.
+So you’ll want the funds in your ARF to last for a quarter-century or more.